ncatlab/nlab-content/pages/1/9/2/7/17291/content.md

 ## Idea

-To say a family of subsets of a set is independent means that there are no trivial Boolean combinations that can be formed from them.
+To say a family of subsets of a set is independent means that there are no trivial Boolean combinations that can be formed from them except tautologically trivial ones.

 ## Definition